benkyd/legolog/docs/API.md

 tags: tags to include in search

+total: total results (not pageified)

 per_page: results to include per page

-page: starting page
+page: page requested

-pages: pages to return starting from page

 q: string to search for (fuzzy)

-brick: brick to search for (absolute)
+brick: brick to search for (absolute type, fuzzy string)

-set: brick to search for (absolute)
+set: brick to search for (absolute, fuzzy string)

 ### /api/special/